Services

 Together we can practice genital mapping in different ways, best suited for your needs.
 It generally looks like: you are lying on the massage table/couch/floor (all options are available in my studio).
 First we may do it all clothed and just talk, maybe describe and draw your genitals or look at pictures and photos together and learn more about your genitals history and your connection.
 Then we can go through anatomy, name parts and sensations you might feel there.
 After that, if you want to, we may include touch to understand more about the anatomy, different sensations and discuss pain/numbness.
 For those with pain/numbness, we might do breathing and relaxation exercises, yoga and other physical practices to help feel the muscles, learn about the pelvis and we may include dilators and gentle massage and practice genital de-armouring.

-For genitals which experience pain or numbness2 hour session
+For genitals which experience pain or numbness a single 2.5 hour session is possible

 For those who want to focus mainly on their genitals which experience pain or numbness, also have scars (after birth, transition etc), we can combine a few basic, yet important for safety and empowerment, elements from all the above in a single session and focus on the touch aspect.